scriptnull/waymond/README.md

 ## Community

+#### Talk to a human

 The project is currently in very early stages and it would be awesome if you could join us!
 If you are looking to talk to a human about the waymond project, feel free join the [telegram group](https://t.me/+SUoglr-nx2JhMmEy).
 If you are interested in requesting new features or report bugs, please do so in [the issue tracker](https://github.com/scriptnull/waymond/issues).
 If you are looking to contribute for the first time, try checking the [issues tagged with good-first-issue](https://github.com/scriptnull/waymond/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

+#### Swag

+All contributors to the waymond project can optionally choose to receive an one-time swag.
+If you have contributed to the project, please fill out [this form](https://forms.gle/cigHWuw6ypZSLnxPA) to opt-in for receiving the swag.